★ Free Preview ★

 How You Get Paid

-What sellsWhat you earn
+What sellsWhat buyers pay

 Why this is the opportunity

-Same per-sale as iTunes, no cut taken, and you're selling into an audience with limited entertainment options and almost no competition from other independents.
+a single around $1.99, bought outright, and you're selling into an audience with limited entertainment options and almost no competition from other independents.
 One placed album can quietly earn for years.

 Preview · Part 3 · The part that gets releases blocked